-was called to order at 8 o'clock by the president, Mrs. A. Brundrett.
+The A. A. B. members and guesta were entertained Tuesday evening at the specious and attractive home of Mr and Mrs A. Brundrett.
+The club was called to order at 8 o'clock by the president, Mrs. A. Hrundrett.
 After a short but interesting business meeting it was adjourned.
-A delightful program composed of a few of its taleflect members and friends closely followed.
-Among these were: Neel B. Scott, who rendered a beautiful barithe specials and attractive home of Mr and Mrs. A. Brundrett.
-The club of several readings given by Mrs. P. J. McDonald.
+A delightful program composed of a few of its talchted members and friends closely followed.
+Among these were: Neel B. Scott, who rendered a benutiful baritone solo, with Miss Marie Brundrett at the plano.
+One of the most pleasing features of the evening consisted of several readings given by Mrs. P. J. McDonald.